 This Old Testament text study probes the historical significance and the practical relevance of the book of Job.
 Special emphasis is given to the sovereignty of God and to the problem of suffering.

 The major introductory questions to the Gospel of John will be discussed.
 The seminar will focus on an in-depth study of key passages.
-Applications for the twentieth century minister will be emphasized.
+Applications for the 21st century minister will be emphasized.

 Study will be given to the background of the epistles and then verse-by-verse exegesis will be done with special attention to problems like the second coming of Christ.